-Our strategic objective is to secure, maintain and exploit a leading scientific, commercial and intellectual property position in the arena of mitochondria based therapeutics, with best-in-class treatments for diseases associated with aging and metabolic dysfunction.
+Our strategic objective is to secure, maintain and exploit a leading scientific, commercial and intellectual property position in the arena of mitochondria based therapeutics, with best-in-class treatments for chronic and age-related diseases.
 The key elements of our strategy include:

-- Advancing CB4211 through clinical trials; - utilizing our proprietary technology platform to continue identifying, assessing and optimizing new analogs of biologically active MDPs and advancing research and development on those MBT candidates with the greatest therapeutic and commercial potential; - developing strategic partnerships with leading pharmaceutical companies and other organizations to advance our research programs and future development and commercialization efforts; - raising capital to fund our operations, research and clinical development programs; - minimizing operating costs and related funding requirements for our research and development activities through careful program management and cost-efficient relationships with academic partners, consultants and contract research organizations (CROs); - continuing to optimize our intellectual property portfolio to capture all novel therapeutically relevant peptides encoded within the mitochondrial genome and improved analogs; and - increasing awareness and recognition of our team, assets, capabilities and opportunities within the investment and scientific communities.
+- advancing CB4211 through clinical trials; - further evaluating and optimizing analogs of MBT5, MBT2, MBT3 and CB5064 for potential clinical candidacy; - developing strategic partnerships with leading biopharmaceutical companies and other organizations to advance our research programs and future development and commercialization efforts; - maintaining sufficient financial runway to fund our operations, research and clinical development programs; - minimizing operating costs and related funding requirements for our research and development activities through careful program management and cost-efficient relationships with academic partners, consultants and contract research organizations (CROs); - continuing to strategically expand our intellectual property portfolio to capture all novel therapeutically relevant peptides encoded within the mitochondrial genome and improved analogs; and - · increasing awareness and recognition of our team, assets, capabilities and opportunities within the investment and scientific communities.